 - No annual fee during the first year - $0 Intro for the First Year, then $95.

-- Earn 2X points for every $1 spent on travel and dining at restaurants worldwide.
+- Earn 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
 If you spend a lot of money on travel and dining, this is a great way to boost your earnings.
 1 point per dollar spent on all other purchases.

 - If you redeem your points for travel using the Chase Ultimate Rewards® portal, your points are worth 25% more.
 For example, that 50,000 point sign-up bonus could be worth $625 of travel purchases.